James Hill (Canadian musician)

 James Hill (born 1980) is a Canadian classically trained musician who has focused on the ukulele, both as his primary instrument and as a method of music instruction for school children.
 He earned a Bachelor of Music degree from the University of British Columbia.

+He teaches the ukulele on his platform Uketropolis, which has several courses ranging from beginner to advanced.
+He is also the host of the Uketropolis podcast.

 Music education

 As a child, Hill benefited from a ukulele instructional program created by J. Chalmers Doane as shared in Teacher's Guide to Classroom Ukulele, 1977.
 The British Columbia school used Doane's system to teach music, and as a result, the Langley Ukulele Ensemble came into existence.
 Hill participated in the ensemble for over ten years.

 Hill envisioned creating a program to help spread this instrument and upon meeting Doane, they collaborated to create the "Ukulele in the Classroom" program in 2008.

 Hill seldom makes a concert appearance without also conducting workshops.
 He has taught throughout Canada and the United States, as well as in Europe, Japan, Singapore and New Zealand.
 He regularly lectures at the Queen's School of Music in Kingston, Ontario and has been a guest instructor at the Ukulele and Slack Key Guitar Institute held in Waimea, Hawaii each year.